tauri-apps/vue-cli-plugin-tauri/README.md

 ## Installation

-Please read the general Tauri wiki if you run into any problems: https://github.com/tauri-apps/tauri/wiki.
+Please visit the documentation website if you have any problems: https://tauri.studio

 ### General Prerequisites: